rtCamp/Frappe-Manager/docs/commands/prune.md

 ### Prune old releases now

-fm deploy and fm switch can do the same inline with --keep N.
+fm switch can do the same inline with --keep N.

 ```bash
 fm prune mybench